IBM/flocker-driver/README.md

        ```bash
           iscsiadm -m discoverydb -t st -p ${Storage System iSCSI Portal IP}:3260 --discover
        ```
     * Log in to iSCSI ports.
-You must define at least two iSCSI ports per storage system to achieve multipathing.
+You must have at least two communication paths from your host to the storage system to achieve multipathing.

        ```bash
           iscsiadm -m node  -p ${storage system iSCSI portal IP/hostname} --login